 Response to Exception Number Eleven

-In Exception No. 11, Fern Grove takes exception to the ALJ's findings of fact in paragraphs 83 and 84, and conclusions of law in paragraphs 130 through 135, asking the Board to improperly reweigh the evidence based upon the Proposed Recommended Order that Fern Grove had previously submitted to the ALJ.
+In Exception No. 11, Fern Grove takes exception to the ALJ's findings of fact in paragraphs reweigh the evidence based upon the Proposed Recommended Order that Fern Grove had previously submitted to the ALJ.